dewald-els/omedacity-js/README.md

 All types are nested under the `OmedaCity` namespace.
 Therefore, you will always use it with the namespace qualifier:

-As an example, when using the Offlane Role: `OmedaCity.Roles.Offlane`.
+As an example, when using the Offlane Role: `Roles.Offlane`.

 ## Enums